 What Type of Life Insurance is Available for Seniors?

 There are several different options when it comes to purchasing life insurance for seniors.
-These include both term and permanent protection.
 With a term life insurance policy, coverage is purchased for a set period – or term – such as for ten years, fifteen years, twenty years, and in some cases, for thirty years.
 For this reason, term life insurance is considered to be a good option for “temporary” life insurance needs, such as the payoff of a home mortgage balance or for ensuring that a child or grandchild’s future college education will be paid for – even if the insured is not there.

-This type of life insurance policy offers pure death benefit protection only, without any cash value or savings build up.
+This type of life insurance policy offers pure death benefit protection only.
 Because of this, term life insurance can often be less costly regarding premium cost than a comparable permanent life insurance policy.

 The proceeds of term life insurance are received by the policy’s beneficiary free of income taxation.
 Therefore, the entire amount of the death benefit that is received can be used for whatever the beneficiary sees fit.

 Permanent life insurance offers both a death benefit and a cash value component.
-As its name suggests, permanent life insurance is meant to be more of a permanent coverage, as versus only being in force for a certain number of years.
-The coverage will remain active as long as the premium is paid.
+As its name suggests, permanent life insurance is meant to be more of permanent coverage, as versus only being in force for a certain number of years.

-With a permanent life insurance policy, there is also cash value build up within the plan.
+With a permanent life insurance policy, there is also a cash value build-up within the plan.
 The funds that are inside of the cash value account are allowed to grow and compound on a tax-deferred basis, meaning that there will be no tax due on the growth of these funds unless or until they are withdrawn by the policyholder.

 There are several types of permanent life insurance coverage – the most common of which is whole life for those who are elderly.
 Often, a “no medical exam” or “guaranteed issue’ policy will be a whole life option.
 Therefore, once the coverage has been approved and issued, it cannot be canceled by the insurance company – other than for the non-payment of premium.